Evan-Coleman/Navius/docs/roadmaps/02-database-integration.md

 # Database Integration Roadmap

 ## Overview
-A straightforward approach to database integration using PostgreSQL with Microsoft Entra authentication.
+A straightforward approach to database integration using PostgreSQL with a focus on core functionality and type safety.

 ## Current State
 Basic database functionality is needed with proper connection management and type-safe queries.